wenwen0319/wenwen0319.github.io/aboutme.md

 subtitle: About me
 ---

 My name is Yunyu Liu.
 I obtained my Bachelor degree at Shanghai Jiao Tong University(2014-2018).
 And I am now a master student at Northeastern University, concentrating on Deep Learning and Computer Vision.
+To be specific, I am interested in multi-view learning, human motion and semi-supervised learning.

 ### my education